University strike: What's it all about?

 Why are lecturers striking?

-Lecturers who are members of the University and College Union are angry at proposed changes to their pensions, which they say could leave them up to £10,000 a year worse off in retirement.
+Academics who are members of the University and College Union are angry at proposed changes to their pensions, which they say could leave them up to £10,000 a year worse off in retirement.

 Their employers, Universities UK, want to change the Universities Superannuation Scheme from a defined benefit scheme - giving a guaranteed retirement income - to a defined contribution scheme, where their pensions would be subject to changes in the stock market.

-Younger lecturers would be worst affected, says the union, with some losing up to half their pensions.
+Younger staff would be worst affected, says the union, with some losing up to half their pensions.

 Why do the employers say the changes are necessary?